Leandr0Ms/Devops_Project/README.md

 **Cost Optimization Tips:**
 - Stop EC2 when not in use (but note: public IP will change)
 - Use RDS snapshots instead of keeping instance running 24/7
-- Monitor data transfer to stay within free tier limits
+- Monitor data transfer to stay within free tier limits.

 ## Future Enhancements